NaimAyat/UCLA_MATH33B/Lecture2.md

 * Suppose we are given y' = f(x,y) on ODE, call the solution y(x). y' is the slope of the tangent line to the solution curve: y(x)
   * Reverse the argument: y' = f(x,y) is the slope of the solution curve
 * Example: y' = xy.
 Draw line segments whose slopes are given by f(x,y)
+  * The solution curves are tangent to these line segments, so "connecting the line sigments" gives a qualitative idea of the solution curves